potamides/dotfiles/README.md

 </a>

 ## Installation
+> [!CAUTION]
-**Disclaimer:** My dotfiles are heavily customized to my own needs.
-I, therefore, advise everyone not to use this repository blindly.
-Instead, I recommend that you treat this project solely as a source of inspiration, or at least thoroughly check each relevant component before using it to avoid unexpected complications.
+>My dotfiles are heavily customized to my own needs.
+I, therefore, advise
+>everyone not to use this repository blindly.
+Instead, I recommend that you
+>treat this project solely as a source of inspiration, or at least thoroughly
+>check each relevant component before using it to avoid unexpected
+>complications.

 If you just want to hack at your own leisure, this repository and its submodules can be cloned with the following command: